Health Savings Account (HSA)

 How an HSA Account Works

 Health Savings Accounts, which accompany high-deductible health plans, work just like a checking account—the money that you save can be withdrawn at any time for current and future health expenses.
-Funds can be withdrawn by check, debit card or over-the-counter at a branch.
+Funds can be accessed by check, debit card or over-the-counter at a branch.
 Your balance stays in the account and grows tax-deferred.

 You are in control of your health care dollars.